akhiljalagam/i3blocks-airpods/README.md

 interval=10
 ```

+## Notice
+you should first pair your airpods using blueman and trust them

 ## Say thanks:

   Just letting me know you're enjoying this plugin is a great way to say thanks!